RIKEN-RCCS/lens3/v2/doc/design.md

 Lens3 also looks for a message "Specified port is already in use" for a port-in-use error.
 Starting a backend will be retried when this message is found.

+### rclone "rclone serve s3"

+The current version of rclone (v1.66.0) does not work on (1) listing objects (2) uploading large objects.

+It does not support ListObjectsV2.
+The old ListObjects works.

+It does not support multipart transfer.
+Uploads fail but downloads work.
+Note that the default of multipart threshold is 8MB.
+It is maybe extremely slow on large objects.

 ## Glossary